Nadia Schadlow: National Security Council

 Schadlow was appointed to the National Security Council staff by long-time colleague H.R.
 McMaster in March 2017.
 Upon her appointment, journalist Thomas E. Ricks described both her and Fiona Hill, who joined the NSC at the same time, as "well-educated, skeptical, and informed..."
 During this time, Schadlow became the primary author of the 2017 National Security Strategy (NSS).
 Her work on the document and the inter-agency process that preceded it were well received by foreign policy experts across the political spectrum.
 About a year later, Schadlow would comment that the NSS had "achieved the state of mattering".

 Schadlow was chosen to replace Dina Powell as deputy national security advisor in January 2018, although her tenure was brief.
 After John R. Bolton replaced McMaster as National Security Advisor on April 9, 2018, it was announced that Schadlow would resign effective April 27.
 Her departure was seen as part of a larger "cleaning house" that Bolton undertook upon appointment.

 Post-NSC career

 Following her resignation from the NSC, she joined the Hudson Institute as a Senior Fellow and became a Fellow at Schmidt Futures.
+She is also a visiting fellow at Mitre Corporation and the Hoover Institution.
 Schadlow is also an Advisory Board Member of Spirit of America.
+She serves on the Special Competitive Studies Project's (SCSP) board of advisors.
+The SCSP was formed in October 2021 by Eric Schmidt to continue the work of the National Security Commission on Artificial Intelligence after its final report was filed.
+She is also co-chair of the Hudson Institute's Hamilton Commission on Securing America’s National Security Innovation Base.
+Schadlow serves on the board of the National Endowment for Democracy as well as the Reagan Institute's Task Force on 21st Century National Security Technology and Workforce.
+She is also a member of the Krach Institute for Tech Diplomacy at Purdue.